A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: Introduction

-In this paper, we explicitly build balanced Steinhaus triangles of order $m$ in $\Zn$, for every positive integer $m\equiv0\pmod{n}$ or $m\equiv-1\pmod{3n}$ and for every odd number $n$.
+In this paper, for every odd number $n$, we explicitly build balanced Steinhaus triangles of order $m$ in $\Zn$ for every $m\equiv0\pmod{n}$ or $m\equiv-1\pmod{3n}$.
 This answers in the affirmative Problem~2 of \cite{Chappelon2008}.
-In \cite{Chappelon2008}, the author completely and positively solved this Molluzzo's problem in $\Z/3^k\Z$, for all $k\geq1$.
-Moreover, for every odd number $n$, he showed that there exist at least $\varphi(n)n$ balanced Steinhaus triangles of order $m$ in $\Zn$, for every $m\equiv0$ or $-1\pmod{\varphi(\rad(n))n}$, where $\varphi$ is the \textit{Euler totient function} and $\rad(n)$ is the \textit{radical} of $n$, that is the product of the distinct prime factors of $n$.
+In \cite{Chappelon2008}, the author completely and positively solved this Molluzzo problem in $\Z/3^k\Z$ for all $k\geq1$.
+Moreover, for $n$ odd, he showed that there exist at least $\varphi(n)n$ balanced Steinhaus triangles of order $m$ in $\Zn$ for every $m\equiv0$ or $-1\pmod{\varphi(\rad(n))n}$, where $\varphi$ is the \textit{Euler totient function} and $\rad(n)$ is the \textit{radical} of $n$, that is the product of the distinct prime factors of $n$.
 As observed in \cite{Chappelon2008b}, this problem of Molluzzo does not always admit a positive solution.
 Indeed, it can be verified, by exhaustive search, that there is no balanced Steinhaus triangle of order $m=5$ in $\Z/15\Z$ or of order $m=6$ in $\Z/21\Z$.
-Here, we are also interested in the generalization of the Molluzzo's problem on each kind of Steinhaus figures defined above, not only on Steinhaus triangles.
+Here, we are also interested in the generalization of the Molluzzo problem on each kind of Steinhaus figure defined above, not only on Steinhaus triangles.

 \begin{prob} Let $n$ be a positive integer.
-For each kind of Steinhaus figures, do there exist balanced Steinhaus figures in $\Zn$ for all admissible sizes, i.e. for all Steinhaus figures whose cardinality is divisible by $n$?
-In other words, \begin{itemize} \item for every positive integer $m$ such that $\binom{m+1}{2}$ is divisible by $n$, does there exist a balanced Steinhaus triangle of order $m$? \item for every positive integers $m$ and $h$ such that $h\leq m$ and $h(2m-h+1)/2$ is divisible by $n$, does there exist a balanced Steinhaus trapezoid of order $m$ and of height $h$? \item for every positive integer $m$ such that $\binom{m+1}{2}$ is divisible by $n$, does there exist a balanced Pascal triangle of order $2m-1$? \item for every positive integers $m$ and $h$ such that $h\leq m$ and $h(2m-h+1)/2$ is divisible by $n$, does there exist a balanced Pascal trapezoid of order $2m-1$ and of height $h$? \item for every positive integer $m$ such that $m^2$ is divisible by $n$, does there exist a balanced lozenge of order $2m-1$? \end{itemize} \end{prob}
+For each kind of Steinhaus figure, do there exist balanced Steinhaus figures in $\Zn$ for all admissible sizes, i.e., for all Steinhaus figures whose cardinality is divisible by $n$?
+In other words, \begin{itemize} \item for every $m\geq1$ such that $\binom{m+1}{2}$ is divisible by $n$, does there exist a balanced Steinhaus triangle of order $m$? \item for every $m\geq1$ and every $h\leq m$ such that $h(2m-h+1)/2$ is divisible by $n$, does there exist a balanced Steinhaus trapezoid of order $m$ and of height $h$? \item for every $m\geq1$ such that $\binom{m+1}{2}$ is divisible by $n$, does there exist a balanced Pascal triangle of order $2m-1$? \item for every $m\geq1$ and every $h\leq m$ such that $h(2m-h+1)/2$ is divisible by $n$, does there exist a balanced Pascal trapezoid of order $2m-1$ and of height $h$? \item for every $m\geq1$ such that $m^2$ is divisible by $n$, does there exist a balanced lozenge of order $2m-1$? \end{itemize} \end{prob}